 The assassination succeeded after a series of setbacks.
 Two conspirators failed to act.
 A third threw a bomb that exploded below the next car.
 Franz Ferdinand then changed his plan to visit the wounded from the bombing at the hospital.
 After learning that the plot had failed, Princip positioned himself on the route to the hospital.
 There Franz Ferdinand’s open car reversed after having taken a wrong turn.
 The engine stalled, and the gears locked, just in front of the only person still prepared to kill Franz Ferdinand.

 Surrounded by a crowd, Princip was unable to activate the bomb he was carrying.
 He had to use his handgun instead but failed to aim it.
-According to his own words: ‘Where I aimed, I do not know.’
+According to his own words: ‘Where I aimed, I don’t know.’
 Princip added that he turned his head off when firing the shots.
 Even considering the close range, it is odd that he fired only two bullets, killing both the Archduke and his wife.1

 Franz Ferdinand had premonitions of early death.
 One relative recalled him telling a few friends a month earlier that he knew that he was about to be murdered.
 Another account notes that the Archduke had shot a white stag a year earlier.
 According to folklore, a hunter who had killed such an animal would die soon.
 While hunting, Franz Ferdinand killed a total of over 270,000 animals, so it may well have happened.
 Only, no reliable source supports this narrative.1

 Indeed, remarkable coincidences surrounded the assassination.
 The car stopped just in front of Princip.
 And two poorly aimed shots proved to be fatal.
 But the licence plate adds a very peculiar suggestion to it.
 Did someone know beforehand that this car would play a crucial role in the assassination of Franz Ferdinand?
 And that this event was going to ignite a war that would end on 11 November 1918?
 The assassination could have gone wrong, or it might not have triggered a war, or the war could have proceeded differently to end on another day.
 To make it all happen in this way requires complete control over every mind and every action.
-And so, you may ask yourself, ‘Is there a plan?’
+And so, you may ask yourself, ‘Is all that happens part of a plan?’

 Featured image: Gräf and Stift Double Phaeton of Archduke Franz Ferdinand at the time of his assassination.
 User OlliFoolish (2011).
 Wikimedia Commons.